suardi26/Java-Basic/Arithmetic Operators And Numeric Data Type Conversion/README.md

   ```
   </samp>
--<samp> Note: The variable 'bt' with byte data type will not be the same as the value of variable 'i' of type Integer, because the capacity of the byte</samp>
+- <samp>Note: The variable 'bt' with byte data type will not be the same as the value of variable 'i' of type Integer, because the capacity </samp>

-  <samp>data type is 8 bits, with intervals ranging from -128 to 127 while the value of the variable 'i' is integer data type is 257.</samp>
+  <samp>of the byte data type is 8 bits, with intervals ranging from -128 to 127 while the value of the variable 'i' is integer data type is 257.</samp>

 - <samp>For more details, please open Main.java in repositories suardi26/Java-Basic/Arithmetic Operators And Numeric Data Type Conversion/src/com/practice/<samp>